yatesdr/avkans-visca-control/README.md

 Visca over TCP control for AVKans E20 Cameras, and probably other AvKans or PTZOptics cameras.

+## Background
+AVKans makes a line of affordable NDI-HX cameras that work very well, but the visca / TCP controls are a bit quirky.
+This library is specifically targeted at the inexpensive E20 cameras, but should work with most of the Avkans or PTZ Optics lineup, and is a good base for developing other Sony Visca TCP applications.

-This package is really intended for the E20 NDI camera, and includes computations based on it's geometry and speed characterizations.
+This package is designed around controlling the E20 NDI camera, and includes computations based on it's geometry and speed characterizations.
 It was originally created to allow for real-time AI camera functionality via Python.
+AVKans publishes (incomplete) documentation on the TCP commands, and a number of them simply do not work.
+I removed those from this library, so all the commands available in this library have been tested and work with E-20 Firmware version 1.0.10

 This package is not distributed by or endorsed by AVKans.